 - How to optimize video stream processing on the edge, ideally in the camera itself.

-“neuroons Social Distance”, the solution for the New Normal
+“neuroons Social Distancing”, the solution for the New Normal

 Given this situation, neuroons’ team identifies the ubiquity of IP cameras to apply artificial vision models.
 Our solution offers: